 Little Colombia pulses with salsa music, so don’t be surprised when you hear it playing in the streets.
 The neighborhood lights up even more during the summer, when several parades and parties pass through the area.
 The Colombian Independence Day Parade, which usually takes place on a Saturday in late July, is the most festive of all.

 You can find Little Colombia in the Jackson Heights area of Queens.
 The most convenient subway stop is Jackson Heights – Roosevelt Avenue on the E, F, M, R, and 7 lines.

 New York City has a huge Korean population, so Koreatown doesn’t disappoint.
-Even though few people actually live here, the neighborhood is densely packed with businesses — from spas to stores, bars, and Korean barbecue joints.
+And even though few people actually live here, the neighborhood is densely packed with businesses — from spas to stores, and from bars to Korean barbecue joints.
 Ktown is tucked in the shadow of the Empire State Building and, after sunset, it lights up in bright neon signs, with almost every business open 24/7.
 Swing by anytime for a taste of Seoul in New York City!